unslothai/unsloth/README.md

 ## ✨ Finetune for Free

 All notebooks are **beginner friendly**!
-Colab provides a free GPU.
-Kaggle provides 30 hours for free per week.
+Easily add your dataset, click "Run All", and you'll get a 2x faster finetuned model which can be exported to GGUF / vLLM / uploaded to HuggingFace.
+There's optional data prep, training adjustments and more!

 | Unsloth supports          |    Free Notebooks                                                                                           | Performance | Memory use |
 |-----------------|--------------------------------------------------------------------------------------------------------------------------|-------------|----------|
 | **Mistral 7b**    | [▶️ Start on Colab](https://colab.research.google.com/drive/1Dyauq4kTZoLewQ1cApceUQVNcnnNTzg_?usp=sharing)               | 2.2x faster | 62% less |